Barbara Corcoran: Career

+Formerly known as Barbara Corcoran Venture Partners, today Forefront Venture Partners invests in high-growth, revenue-generating, early-stage companies.

 Personal life

-Corcoran lives in Manhattan with her husband, Bill Higgins, a retired Navy captain and former FBI agent who participated in the Gulf War.
+Corcoran lives in Manhattan with her husband, Bill Higgins, a retired U.S. Navy captain and former FBI agent who participated in the Gulf War.
 The couple married in 1988.
 Corcoran gave birth to their son in 1994, via in vitro fertilization, with an egg donated by her sister Florence.
 The couple later adopted a daughter.

 In 2001, she purchased a 2,700-square-foot apartment in a co-op building on Park Avenue for $3.5 million.

-In 2015, Corcoran purchased a penthouse unit on Fifth Avenue for $10 million.
+In 2015, she purchased a penthouse unit on Fifth Avenue for $10 million.
+In 2017, she purchased a double wide trailer home in California for $800,000.

 In 2019, for her 70th birthday, she held a mock funeral.

 Her hobbies include skiing and going to the beach.

-Corcoran has dyslexia and was labeled the 'dumb kid' by her teachers and classmates.
-According to Corcoran, the bullying "drove her to work harder and learn the skills she needed to succeed".
+She lost her home, the $800,000 double wide, in the Pacific Palisades wildfire, in January 2025.